w3c/ColorWeb-CG/hdr_html_canvas_element.md

 * does not target applications that require high-performance custom image tone-mapping or compositing methods.
-* is not intended to limit the feature of HTML Canvas, such as support for additional color spaces like a linear high-dynamic range color space.
+* does not preclude adding other HDR capabilities to HTML Canvas, such as support for additional color spaces like a linear high-dynamic range color space.

 ## Add color spaces intended for use with HDR images